 Keep up to date about our latest news and events by signing up for our free newsletter.

-THE SEVEN LAWS OF ENOUGH: Your life.
+Come join Jen and Gina in the Bahamas - THE SEVEN LAWS OF ENOUGH: Your life.
 Sustainable.
 Abundant.

 Join Jennifer Cohen and Gina LaRoche for an opportunity to open your heart, nourish yourself and co-create a life that is abundant and sustainable.